 As solar installations continue to grow in popularity, we have run into specific situations where the solar installer and/or customer did not take the roof into account.
 Here are some common problems to avoid.

 Having New Solar Panels Installed on an Old Roof System

-Ideally, your solar panel and roof life should be a about the same.
-If your roof only has 5-10 years left, having solar panels installed without treating your roof first is in invitation for trouble.
+Ideally, your solar panel and roof life should be about the same.
+If your roof only has 5-10 years left, having solar panels installed without treating your roof first is an invitation for trouble.
 Be sure to hire a professional roofing company to evaluate your roof prior to installation and repair or update your roofing system prior to installation.

 Installing Solar Panels on a Roof That is Not Suitable

 Your roof should provide the proper conditions for your solar panels to perform well.
-One example is positioning of the panels.
-The ideal orientation should be facing towards the West or South get the most sun.
+One example is the positioning of the panels.
+The ideal orientation should be facing towards the West or South to get the most sun.
 Many Arizona roofs, such as tile, are not designed to support the weight of solar panels and the foot traffic required for installation and maintenance.
 In many cases, installing solar panels requires multiple penetrations of the roof system.
 This may void your manufacturer’s warranty or go against recommendations for your specific system.
-The chances of your roof being 100% compatible with solar may be slim but be sure to consult with a roofing contractor, or have your solar specialist work together with them to figure out the best options for installation.
+The chances of your roof being 100% compatible with solar may be slim but be sure to consult with a roofing contractor or have your solar specialist work together with them to figure out the best options for installation.

 Interrupting The Flow Of Water

 All roofing systems should be designed to allow water to flow off the rooftop and away from the structure.
 If solar panels are installed without careful consideration for this, wiring and/or racks could potentially impede this flow and prevent it from draining properly.
 If water is forced upward, this could result in roof leaks.
 Roof repairs after panels have been installed can be much more difficult so be sure any issues get addressed right away.
 Be proactive and preventative versus reactive!